theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/index.md

 ---

 layout: base.njk
 title: "Ancient Egypt"
 description: "The soul’s weighing, the Duat, and the Book of Coming Forth by Day."
+excerpt: "To the ancient Egyptians, death was not an end.
+It was a continuation, a threshold into a mirrored world, more enduring and perfected than the Nile-fed lands of the living."
 tier: initiate
 scrollId: "the-teachings-the-afterlife-series-1-ancient-egypt-part-1"